algoprog/Laby/README.md

 About editing

 > Left click to add obstacles and right click to remove them from the maze.
-You can drag the start and goal cells to any position.
+You can drag and drop the start and goal cells to any position.
 You can save your maze as a plain text file from the File menu.

 # Credits
 - Algorithms implementation: Chris Samarinas